VBog/Bg-Bible-References/readme.txt

 = 3.5.3 =

-* Now you can define container (div ID or <body>), inside which will display tooltips.
+* Now you can define container (div ID or body tag), inside which will display tooltips.

 = 3.5.2 =